Tin Pei Ling: Political career

-During the 2015 general election, MacPherson SMC was split from Marine Parade GRC for the first time since the 2006 general election.

-She ran against Bernard Chen of the Workers' Party and Cheo of the National Solidarity Party.
-Cheo's campaign suffered a major blunder when he described Tin's new role as a mother as "her weakness" in the campaign.
-Facing public backlash, Cheo later claimed that this comment was meant as a joke.
-She won 65.58% of the vote, compared to Chen's 33.6% and Cheo's 0.82%.
+During the 2015 general election, Tin's MacPherson division in Marine Parade GRC was carved out as an SMC; she ran against Bernard Chen from the Workers' Party (WP) and Cheo, the leader of the NSP team for Marine Parade GRC in the previous election.
+Cheo's campaign suffered major damage when he described Tin's new role as a mother as "her weakness" in the campaign.
+Facing public backlash, he later claimed that this comment was meant as a joke.
+Tin won 65.58% of the vote, compared to Chen's 33.6% and Cheo's 0.82%; Cheo lost his electoral deposit for not receiving at least 12.5% of the vote.

-During the 2020 general election, Tin defended her parliamentary seat in MacPherson SMC with 71.74% of the vote against Goh Meng Seng of the People's Power Party.
+During the 2020 general election, Tin retained MacPherson SMC with 71.74% of the vote against Goh Meng Seng, the founder and leader of the People's Power Party (PPP).
 She was later appointed as Chair of the Government Parliamentary Committee for Communications and Information in the 14th Parliament.